-While still considered a passive investment, remote ownership is an option with a little more control involved, making it a good option for the investor that wants some involvement with the properties they invest in, but not necessarily the role of landlord.
+While still considered a passive investment, remote ownership offers investors a little more control, making it a good option if you want some involvement with your properties but don’t want to be a landlord.

-With remote ownership, an investor can own an investment property but rely on and oversee an on-site property manager who will take care of upkeep.
-Many remote investors keep tabs on their properties digitally or over phone calls, as they are often far away or out of state.
+With remote ownership, an investor can own an investment property but rely on and oversee an on-site property manager who will be responsible for upkeep.
+Many remote investors live out of state and keep tabs on their properties digitally or through phone calls.

-Remote investing is useful because it allows potential investors to take advantage of areas with higher demand, even if they are far away.
-It can be risky, however, since you will be relying on others to manage your investment if you don’t plan on visiting often (or at all).
+Remote investing is useful because it allows potential investors to take advantage of areas in higher demand, even if they’re far away.
+It can be risky, however, since you’ll be relying on others to manage your investment if you don’t plan on visiting often.